quadbio/organoid_patterning_screen/README.md

+# Systematic screening of morphogen patterning in human neural organoids with multiplexed single-cell transcriptomics

 Repository conitaning code used for the analysis in the [Sanchís-Calleja, Azbukina et al., 2025](https://www.biorxiv.org/content/10.1101/2024.02.08.579413v1).
 Repo has 4 folders, dedicated to morphogen patterning screen, morphogen reproducibility screen, morphoGRN analysis with SCENIC, and MiSTR.